LuckiPhoenix/TIUMusic/README.md

 TIU Music is an innovative Android music streaming application developed by students at UIT (University of Information Technology, Vietnam National University - Ho Chi Minh City).
 Inspired by Apple Music's design, this native Android app leverages YouTube Music's API to provide seamless music searching, storing, and streaming.

+## 🛑 Disclaimer

+**IMPORTANT NOTICE**: This application is a student project developed for academic purposes only.
+As of December 2024:

+- The project is **discontinued**
+- It was created solely for academic purposes and is not intended for commercial distribution.
+The repository is archived and maintained for educational reference only.
+- No further development or updates will be made.
+Therefore, no maintenance or bug fixes will be provided.
+- Users should note that the app is not officially supported and may contain unaddressed issues.
+Not intended for production use.

 ## 📚 Academic Project